jsdf/fyre/README.md

 - swimming?

 ### dialogue
-- "Do you think there is somewhere I can charge my drone?"
 - "Where can I charge my drone?"
 - "I'm making sure to shoot in both horizontal & vertical video formats"
-- "They're air pods not ear pods"
 - "I quit my job to come to this"

-### todo
-- algo for deciding if a tent is isolated or not
-- tutorial/tour
-- bus
-- pickup respawn
-- sound